lasit/homelab-proxmox-cluster/docs/architecture/lessons-learned.md

 - "I'll just put everything in one VM"
 - "We don't need monitoring"
 - "I know what this IP does"
+- "The switch config will survive the move"
+- "Auto-mount always works"

 ### Green Flags to Pursue